Overview of a Pull

 |80 lb.
 600 lbs|| || || |

 These weights are maximum starting weights.
-Each dog may enter any round at or blow the max weight in that class.
+Each dog may enter any round at or below the max weight in that class.
 If poor pulling conditions exist, the Chief Judge may adjust the starting weights lower to match the conditions.

 - Starting Weight and Load increments shall be determined by the Chief Judge and a simple majority of the handlers and shall be set prior to the beginning of the class.
 (A load increment usually considered appropriate for the lower classes is 40 to 50 lbs.
 For the larger classes it may be as much as 100 to 200 lbs. or more.)
 The Chief Judge shall recommend the load increments to the handlers, considering the pulling conditions and the welfare of the dogs.
 The selected increment for each class shall remain consistent throughout the class.

 - The handler has the option of having the cart placed anywhere on the starting line as long as the wheels are perpendicular to the start line.
 The handler has the option to reposition the cart one time.
 No test rolling of the cart shall be allowed.